theEDdanny/WAF-Bypass-for-Beautiful-Soup/README.md

 # Bypassing-Bot-Detection-Systems

-When web scraping with packages BeautifulSoup and Selenium every programmer will be met with this WAF response similar to this.
+When web scraping with libraries BeautifulSoup and Selenium every programmer will be met with this WAF response similar to this.

 ![Cloudflare response](https://user-images.githubusercontent.com/92893340/191365938-33fc8827-fd66-4621-a32e-cca75e020696.JPG)